 - a.
 Exploration activities must be supported only by ice roads, winter trails, existing road systems, or air service.
 Wintertime off-road travel across tundra and wetlands may be approved in areas where snow and frost depths are sufficient to protect the ground surface. - b.
 Summertime off-road travel across tundra and wetlands may be authorized subject to time periods and vehicle types approved by DMLW. - c.
-Emergency exceptions may be granted by the Director of DMLW, and the Director, if it is determined that travel can be accomplished without damaging vegetation or the ground surface on a site-specific basis. - d.
-Gravel use may be authorized on a site-specific basis if it is determined, after consulting with ADF&G and DMLW, that no practicable alternatives exist for constructing an exploration road or pad in the area south of the boundary described below and depicted in the map below:
+Emergency exceptions may be granted by the director of DMLW, or the director of DO&G, if it is determined that travel can be accomplished without damaging vegetation or the ground surface on a site-specific basis. - d.
+Public access to, or use of, the lease area may not be restricted except within the immediate vicinity of drill sites, buildings, and other related structures.
+Areas of restricted access must be identified in the plan of operations.